Mr. Fogg's Tavern

 The Harp

-Details: 47 Chandos Place, WC2N 4HS | Find out more here –
+Details: 47 Chandos Place, WC2N 4HS

 Punch & Judy

 The décor’s pretty standard, the food’s OK, the drinks are unremarkable.
 So why does the Punch & Judy rank among Covent Garden’s best pubs?
 Because if you’re in the piazza on a sunny day and you manage to nab a table on the pub’s balcony terrace, you’re going to pretty damn pleased with yourself.
 Here, you’ll have a front-row seat to the various street shows taking place on the scuffed old paving slabs below.
-The pub itself is listed, and named after the world’s first performance of the macabre puppet show, unleashed on an unsuspecting audience in Covent Garden in 1662.
+The pub itself is listed, dating back to 1787, and is named after the world’s first performance of the macabre puppet show, unleashed on an unsuspecting audience in Covent Garden in 1662.

-Details: 40 The Market, WC2E 8RF | Find out more here –
+Details: 40 The Market, WC2E 8RF

 The Lamb & Flag